earthbucks/earthbucks/docs/prompt.md

 have done in 2024.

 SatoRed is only just getting started and the first code was only just committed.
-Please follow @SatoshisRedempt (http://satored.com) to subscribe to our channels and stay up-to-date. #BitcoinFTW #SatoRed #SatoshisRedemption
+Please follow @satored_com (http://satored.com) to subscribe to our channels and stay up-to-date. #BitcoinFTW #SatoRed #SatoshisRedemption

 We are all Satoshi Nakamoto. #WeAreAllSatoshi

-Ryan X. Charles
+Satoshi Nakamoto

 ---